Building reliable systems under real constraints.

 I approach engineering with a bias toward action, but not recklessness.
 Ship early, iterate based on real feedback, and never let perfect be the enemy of deployed.
 But speed without discipline is just chaos — every system I build has proper security, testing, and observability from day one.

-My background spans fintech compliance at GÜENO, nonprofit tech at GoFundMe, and various B2B SaaS products.
-This exposure to different domains taught me that good engineering principles transfer: type safety, defense in depth, designing for failure modes, and always understanding the business context behind technical decisions.
+Working across different domains taught me that good engineering principles transfer: type safety, defense in depth, designing for failure modes, and understanding the business context behind technical decisions.
+The problems change — the discipline doesn't.

 I don't just build what's specified — I question requirements, propose alternatives, and optimize for long-term maintainability over short-term convenience.
 Technical decisions are organizational decisions.
 Infrastructure choices affect team velocity, cognitive load, and how quickly you can respond to market changes.